 Psychographics is a term used to describe characteristics of people and neighborhoods which, instead of being purely demographic, measure their attitudes, interests, opinions, and lifestyles.
-ESRI has developed a widely-used proprietary system, Tapestry[TM], for categorizing U.S. neighborhoods into 65 different market segments based on demographic, lifestyle, and consumer traits.
+ESRI, a commercial provider of demographic and geographic data, has developed a widely-used proprietary system, Tapestry[TM], for categorizing U.S. neighborhoods into 65 different market segments based on demographic, lifestyle, and consumer traits.